lambdacasserole/password-exposure-exercise/README.md

 ### Deployment

-If you want to add this application to your vhosts, a config file is included in the root of this project to get you started.
+If you want to add this application to your vhosts, a config file is included in the `/vhosts` folder to get you started.

 Rename this, update it with your server name/document root and copy it to `/etc/apache2/sites-available`.
 Activate it with `a2ensite` and run `letsencrypt` or similar to configure HTTPS automatically.